Please note on Saturday 17 November 2018 there will be no access to the Planning Portal.

-Planning & Building services are based in Teith House on Kerse Road in Stirling.
+Planning Services are based in Teith House on Kerse Road in Stirling.

-Planning and Building Services has a new blog!
-Come follow us at https://stirlingplan.wordpress.com/ to keep up to date with the latest news from our service and for interesting facts about the history of development of our area.
+Keep up to date with the latest news from our service and for interesting facts about the history of development of our area on our blog.

 Planning Development Management - help and advice is available Monday to Friday 9am - 1pm, telephone: (01786) 233660.